Editor’s note: This article first appeared in Midwifery Today, 1992.

 After a hospital birth, things can get very busy, with bright lights and many people carrying out procedures on the baby.
 This can cause a baby to shut down or shy away from people.

 At home, on the other hand, there is time to be quiet, calm and peaceful.
 Those first moments are sacred-baby’s special bonding time with parents.
 A new baby wants only love and nurturing.
 This early bonding allows the baby to relax and feel secure.

 The mother’s milk supply usually comes on the third or fourth day after birth.
 Prior to that, the baby is drinking a substance called colostrum, which has many antibodies to help fight bacteria and build up the baby’s immune system.
 It is also rich in vitamins and protein.
 The midwife will offer counseling and support in getting started and continuing to successfully breastfeed.

 Some members of the medical community have recently acknowledged that having a homebirth decreases the mother’s and baby’s chances of contracting an infection.
-The mother is used to the bacteria in her own environment and has built up immunities to it.
+The mother is used to the bacteria in her own environment and has built up an immunity to it.
 This is passed on to the baby through the colostrum.
 Even when women are segregated in maternity wards, infections are much more common after hospital births than homebirths.

 One of the benefits of homebirth is that after the birth and bonding time, mom and baby can be tucked into their own bed to rest and sleep.
 The husband or partner sometimes joins them for rest and deeper bonding.

 After the baby is born, the midwife is still accessible for information and support.
 This can be of great comfort during the postpartum period when moms have questions or problems.
 The midwife usually continues to check on the mother, baby and family for six weeks, although some midwives continue to get calls for much longer.
 Some families and midwives form lasting friendships.

 Many educational resources offer detailed information on birthing and homebirth.
 These are just a few of our favorites.